joelparkerhenderson/architecture-decision-record/examples/monorepo-vs-multirepo/index.md

   * Monorepo means we put all pieces into one big repo
   * Polyrepo means we put each piece in its own repo
-  * Hhybrid means some mix of monorepo and polyrepo
+  * Hybrid means some mix of monorepo and polyrepo

 For more please see https://github.com/joelparkerhenderson/monorepo-vs-polyrepo